Source: Health Canada

 The ACMPR is Canada’s response to the Federal Court of Canada’s February 2016 decision in Allard v.
 Canada.
 This decision found that requiring individuals to get their marijuana only from licensed producers violated liberty and security rights protected by section 7 of the Canadian Charter of Rights and Freedoms.
 The Court found that individuals who require marijuana for medical purposes did not have “reasonable access”.

-The ACMPR are designed to provide an immediate solution required to address the Court judgement.
+The ACMPR was designed to provide an immediate solution required to address the Court judgement.
 Moving forward, Health Canada will evaluate how a system of medical access to cannabis should function alongside the Government’s commitment to legalize, strictly regulate and restrict access to marijuana.

-Overall, the ACMPR contain four parts.
+Overall, the ACMPR contains four parts.

 Part 1 is similar to the framework under the MMPR.
 It sets out a framework for commercial production by licensed producers responsible for the production and distribution of quality-controlled fresh or dried marijuana or cannabis oil or starting materials (i.e., marijuana seeds and plants) in secure and sanitary conditions.